China fires back, announcing tariffs on US planes, cars and soybeans

 China's announcement is a direct response to the Trump administration's publication Tuesday of a list of about 1,300 Chinese exports -- also worth about $50 billion annually -- that it intends to target with 25% tariffs.

 The quickfire exchange of threats is intensifying fears of a full-blown trade war between the world's two largest economies.
-Markets fell sharply as news of China's plans emerged.
+Markets dipped sharply as news of China's plans emerged.

+Experts said Beijing's latest announcement could be an effort to push the United States into negotiating a deal to defuse the trade spat.

+"The true purpose is not to escalate it to a trade war, but to demonstrate no weakness," said Aidan Yao, an economist at fund management firm Axa Investment Managers.

 It's still not clear when the new waves of tariffs announced by the two sides might take effect -- or if they'll be watered down in the meantime.
 China said the timing would be announced separately.
 The US government said it will hold a public hearing for US businesses about its plans next month.